-Downtown Phoenix has an array of Black-owned and -operated businesses, many of which are institutions in Phoenix’s cultural fabric.
+Downtown Phoenix has an array of Black-owned businesses, many of which are institutions in Phoenix’s cultural fabric.
 Here are 17 you can support:

 Founded in 2016, Archwood Exchange is an online marketplace to support Phoenix-based Black businesses, and the community that supports them.
 According to its Facebook page, Archwood exchange hosts its Buy Black Marketplace the first Saturday of every month.
 It use to be held at the Parsons Center for Health and Wellness, but in-person events have been postponed due to COVID.
 Archwood’s online marketplace features many products from Black-owned businesses in Phoenix, including hats, cologne, books, candles and more.
 Learn more about Archwood Exchange.